Resources

 In this article we acknowledge the value of pets in supporting grief and the pain we can also experience when they die.

-Looking - After Yourself
+Looking After Yourself - When You’re Mourning

 After the funeral, everyone else's lives seem to go back to normal, and you may be left wondering how you're going to cope.
-Read on for advice on taking care of yourself, crucial for your future wellbeing and that of others.
+Read on for advice on taking care of yourself, crucial for your future wellbeing and that of others, when you’re still mourning.

-Bereavement - in Older Age
+Bereavement Support - in Older Age

 Although losing a loved one is perhaps more common in later life, this doesn’t make it any easier to deal with.
-If someone you know has been bereaved, there are some simple things you can do to support them.
+If someone you know has been bereaved, there are some simple things you can do to provide bereavement support.

-When you lose someone, the grief will never go away completely — but there are healthy ways to cope.
-Some people find that gardening as they grieve, known as ‘grief gardening’, can gently relieve some of the emotional and physical symptoms after the loss of a loved one.
+When you lose someone, the grief will never go away completely — so you may want to know how to cope with grief.
+Some people find that gardening as they grieve, known as grief gardening, can gently relieve some of the emotional and physical symptoms after the loss of a loved one.

-Losing a Loved One - Takes Your Breath Away
+Losing a Loved One - Coping When Bereaved

 AtaLoss Subject Matter Expert, Sabine Horner is a nutritionist.
 Here she writes about how deep breathing can help us deal with the storms of emotion when we're bereaved.

-Top Tips to Keep - Well Hydrated When Grieving
+Top Tips to Keep Well Hydrated - The Physical Effects of Grief

 Funerals: Find an Independent - Funeral Director near You

-Find here how The National Society of Allied and Independent Funeral Directors (known as SAIF) can help.
+Understand how The National Society of Allied and Independent Funeral Directors (known as SAIF) can help.

 Surviving Christmas - When You Are Bereaved

-Tips for surviving Christmas when you are bereaved.
-First and second day of Christmas.
+The video from Sabine Horner offers tips for surviving Christmas when you are bereaved.

-Counselling: - What You Need to Know
+Bereavement Counselling - What You Need to Know

-We provide some information here about what counselling is, what to expect and how to find a good counsellor that suits your needs.
+We provide some information here about what bereavement counselling is, what to expect and how to find a good counsellor that suits your needs.
 The information is helpfully provided by the Association of Christian Counsellors.

-The Final Farewell: - The Power of Discussing Death
+Anticipatory Grief & the Final Farewell - The Power of Discussing Death

-We can better prepare for loss, change the negative narrative, and remove the taboo by talking about death.
+Anticipatory loss is the grief that is felt in anticipation of someone's death and we can better prepare for loss, change the negative narrative, and remove the taboo by talking about death.

 Christmas… a Difficult Time for - Those Who Are Grieving